 You can use to remove the existing wood stain by using common laundry bleach [1].
 Bleaching wood is an overlooked alternative when removing dark stains.
 Make sure to clean and prep the wood with water or mineral spirits a day before bleaching.

-What are the Other Ways to Change the Color of the Wooden Surface?
+What are the Other Ways to Change the Color of a Wooden Surface?

 There are other ways other than wood stains to change the color of the wooden surface.
 Some of these ways include the following: varnish, oil finish, wax finish, shellac, wood dye, lacquer, french polish, and wood preserve.